 - When in the car, gradually adjust the heat, particularly when your hands aren’t free to simply remove your glasses and wipe off the fog.

 Fogged up glasses are not only irritating but can also be dangerous, especially for those who drive, ski, or operate machinery.
 So make sure to take the necessary precautions, especially as the weather changes.

 6. Swap Glasses for Contact Lenses

 If contacts are an option for you, you might want to wear them on those cold days, to avoid foggy glasses syndrome (yeah, that’s a made-up term).

 Want to keep your glasses from fogging up?
-Speak with Dr. Timothy S. Gibbons.
+Speak with Dr. Jeffrey C. Johnson.
 At Artisan Optics in Boise, we can advise you about a variety of contact lenses, anti-fog treatment and other solutions to help you see clearly— any day.